Fizzle (nuclear explosion): Terrorist concerns

 One month after the September 11, 2001 attacks, a CIA informant known as "Dragonfire" reported that al-Qaeda had smuggled a low-yield nuclear weapon into New York City.
 Although the report was found to be false, concerns were expressed that even a "fizzle bomb" capable of yielding a fraction of the known 10-kiloton weapons could cause "horrific" consequences.
 A detonation in New York City would mean thousands of civilian casualties.

+In popular culture

+The nuclear weapon which detonates in Tom Clancy's The Sum of All Fears results in a fizzle, caused by tritium poisoning, which causes the secondary core to fail to ignite.

+In Mission: Impossible – The Final Reckoning, Luther Stickell is trapped inside a room with a nuclear bomb about to explode.
+To minimize the blast, he fiddles with the detonators and causes only a fizzle.